lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 Interestingly, while what something *is* varies, what *happens* doesn't.
 The "+" in `2 + 2` is something that performs an arithmetic operation that you're all familiar with, and the context is irrelevant.

-Had you written your functional application for King Arthur in CeltScript, you'd probably have used it to add cows, today you'd use the same code to add bitcoins, no refactoring necessary because you focused on what happens instead of naming, classifying and categorizing all the things.
+Had you written your functional application for King Arthur in CeltScript, you'd probably have used it to add cows, today you'd use the same code to add bitcoins, no refactoring necessary because you focused on what **happens** instead of:

+¹ Naming, classifying, and categorizing all the things.

 While some may rightfully point out the many great apps that were made with OOP, that's missing the point: It's not that the wrong tool for the job doesn't get the job done, it's all of the unnecessary frustration it may cause along the way.